Filtrations Indexed by Attracting Levels and their Applications: Application to Meteorology

 \subsection{Discussion.}

 The proposed framework is data-driven, with a range of theoretically guaranteed properties, as well as high computational flexibility and interpretability.
 Because the input is multiple time series data generated by an underlying dynamical system $f$, computations can proceed even when the dynamical system $f$ itself is unknown.
 Moreover, since all calculations aside from the pairwise cost evaluations are independent of data dimensionality, even high-dimensional datasets do not lead to an extreme increase in computational cost.
-By leveraging the filtration property and visualizing sublevel sets (Figure~\ref{fig:application_all_data}b), one can intuitively and quantitatively identify the tipping points “when” and “where” control is possible or impossible for a feasible control input.
-Finally, offering two formulations, $\varepsilon$ and $\varepsilon_{\Sigma}$, allows users to choose the most appropriate version depending on the nature of the phenomenon and the available control techniques.
+By leveraging the filtration property and visualizing sublevel sets (Figure~\ref{fig:application_all_data}b), one can intuitively and quantitatively identify the tipping points, namely “when” and “where” small perturbations can or cannot alter the eventual outcome.
+Finally, offering two formulations, $\varepsilon$ and $\varepsilon_{\Sigma}$, allows users to choose the most appropriate version depending on the nature of the phenomenon and the available perturbation models.

-Because of these features, the proposed framework can be applied to high-dimensional datasets, such as large-scale meteorological data that include temperature, humidity, pressure, and wind speed, and it holds promise for applications in mitigating extreme weather events, including heavy rainfall.
-In particular, even when control is limited to certain variables, times, or locations, these constraints can be overcome by appropriately redesigning the cost function.
-Going forward, we plan to extend our framework’s versatility by applying it to such high-dimensional data.
+Because of these features, the proposed framework can be applied to high-dimensional datasets, such as large-scale meteorological data that include temperature, humidity, pressure, and wind speed, and it holds promise for applications to forecast uncertainty and sensitivity analysis in extreme weather events, including heavy rainfall.
+In particular, even when perturbations are restricted to certain variables, times, or locations, such constraints can be incorporated by appropriately redesigning the cost function.